MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-database-integration.md

 ## Create database code file

 1. In Visual Studio Code, create a subdirectory of the project named `lib`.
-1. Create a file in the directory named `./lib/azure-cosmosdb-mongodb.ts`.
-1. Copy the following code into the `./lib/azure-cosmosdb-mongodb.ts` file.
+1. Create a file in the directory named `./lib/azure-cosmosdb-mongodb.ts` and copy the following code into it.

     :::code language="typescript" source="~/../js-e2e-azure-function-mongodb/lib/azure-cosmosdb-mongodb.ts" :::